larahisham/CpE311_HotelSystem/README.md

 ## File Structure
 - `HotelSystem.cs`: Main file containing all the classes and methods for managing the hotel system.
+- `Main.cs`: Contains the main static function which primary to run the whole program

 ## Classes
 - **IOFiles**: Handles file operations for saving and loading data.